FLOOR VIBRATION CONTROL

 Comparison of the red traces corresponding to the structure treated by tuned damping with the blue traces corresponding to the structure with no treatment, in Figure 4, clearly points to the effectiveness of the 2×1500 lb TMDs in lowering the resonant vibration of its target mode, i.e., mode 1 of the mezzanine.

-In addition to designing and building the more traditional tuned mass dampers (TMDs) with viscously damped coil springs as their suspension, DEICON offers highly effective air suspended tuned mass damper engineered mainly for floor vibration control applications.
+In addition to designing and building the more traditional tuned mass dampers (TMDs) with viscously damped coil springs as their suspension, DEICON offers highly effective air suspended tuned mass damper engineered for vibration control of large structures including, but not limited to, floor systems.